vimc/orderly.sharepoint/README.md

 Where

-* `url` is the base url of your Office365/sharepoint site, such as `myorg.sharepoint.com`
+* `url` is the base url of your Office365/Sharepoint site, such as `myorg.sharepoint.com`
-* `site` is your sitename on sharepoint
+* `site` is your site name on Sharepoint
 * `path` is the path within your site name where documents will be stored

 The configuration above lists two remotes, one "real" and one "testing", which we have found a useful pairing.
-You might configure sharepoint to allow anyone in your group to read from both, but only certain people to push to `real`.
+You might configure Sharepoint to allow anyone in your group to read from both, but only certain people to push to `real`.

 `orderly.sharepoint` will store files as `archive/<name>/<id>` where `<name>` is the report name and `<id>` is a zip archive of the report contents.
 These must be treated as read-only and must not be modified (they do not have a file extension to help this).

-With this set up, then `orderly::pull_dependencies`, `orderly::pull_archive` and `orderly::push_archive` will work, and you can use your sharepoint site to distribute orderly results within your group.
+With this set up, then `orderly::pull_dependencies`, `orderly::pull_archive` and `orderly::push_archive` will work, and you can use your Sharepoint site to distribute orderly results within your group.

 ## License